-Lessee shall furnish the Entity with original Certificates of Insurance including all required amendatory endorsements (or copies of the applicable policy language effecting coverage required by this clause) and a copy of the Declarations and Endorsement Page of the CGL policy listing all policy endorsements to Entity before work begins.
+Lessee shall furnish the Entity with original certificates and amendatory endorsements or copies of the applicable policy language effecting coverage required by this clause and a copy of the Declarations and Endorsements Pages of the CGL and any Excess policies listing all policy endorsements.
+All certificates and endorsements and copies of the Declarations & Endorsements pages are to be received and approved by the Entity before work commences.
 However, failure to obtain the required documents prior to the work beginning shall not waive the Lessee's obligation to provide them.
-The Entity reserves the right to require complete, certified copies of all required insurance policies, including endorsements, required by these specifications, at any time.
-We strongly recommend obtaining a copy of the policy declarations and endorsement page (make this a requirement in your Contract) to facilitate verification of coverages and spot any undesirable policy limitations or exclusions.
+The Entity reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by these specifications, at any time.
+Entity reserves the right to modify these requirements, including limits, based on the nature of the risk, prior experience, insurer, coverage, or other special circumstances.

-Entity reserves the right to modify these requirements at any time, including limits, based on the nature of the risk, prior experience, insurer, coverage, or other special circumstances.
+Entity reserves the right to modify these requirements, including limits, based on the nature of the risk, prior experience, insurer, coverage, or other special circumstances.